youremeh/fivem-discordlogs/README.md

 ### Features
 - Ability to log what ever you want
 - Ability to log hidden stuff for admins or devs
-- Easy to add more logging then the 2 provided
+- Easy to add more logging events

 ### Information
 I will not provide any kind of support for this addon.
 If someone makes a pull request to fix something, I may merge it.